avanroekl/bais3250-final-project/README.md

 ## Project Purpose

 This repository is part of the final project for BAIS:3250 - Data Wrangling.
-It serves as a submission for the EOW14-1 GitHub checkpoint.